eclipse-dataspace-dcp/decentralized-claims-protocol/specifications/trust.model.md

   The [=Participant Agent=] engages in dataspace communications with the [=Verifier=] agent [[dsp-base]].
 As part of these interactions, the [=Participant Agent=] will include a Self-Issued ID Token as defined in Section [[[#self-issued-id-tokens]]].
 This token will be obtained from the [=STS=] controlled by the [=Holder=].
   **Note that the [=STS=] is an internal system and therefore out of scope for the current specification.
-It may be a standalone service or part of the [=Participant Agent=] or [=Credential Service=].** The Self-Issued ID Token will contain an access token bound to the [=Verifier=] that will be used to request a [=Verifiable Presentation=].
+It MAY be a standalone service or part of the [=Participant Agent=] or [=Credential Service=].** The Self-Issued ID Token will contain an access token bound to the [=Verifier=] that will be used to request a [=Verifiable Presentation=].
   The [=Holder=]'s [=Credential Service=] will verify the access token with the [=STS=].